alice3e/Algos_I_sem/README.md

 # Algos
 Introduction to Algorithms in SPbU.

-Each directory is 1 lesson by Leonid Romanychev
+Each directory is 1 lesson by Leonid Romanychev.

+All files will be on my notion also.